-The last decade has ushered in exponential growth in many businesses and introduced the public to new approaches and opportunities that technology has made available.
+The last decade has ushered in exponential growth in many businesses like non-dental teeth whitening.
+They have introduced the public to new approaches and opportunities that technology has made available.

 LegalZoom, for example, is a business that resonated profoundly with a public that was tired of being separated from opportunity simply because there were no affordable options.
 Today, it has found its way into the home of every businessperson wanting to branch out with a new idea.
 So also was the case with Tesla, Uber, and non-dental teeth whitening.

 The phenomenon of creating new paths to opportunity is the anchoring standard of technology.
 However, in areas that are controlled by state licensing agencies, business evolution that benefits the consumer—rather than the participants—are never welcome.